abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 time is right.

-When we are able let go of the past and future, we are letting go of our fears, fixed views, attachments, and desires—we are letting go of our defilements.
+When we are able let go of the past and future, we are letting go of our fears, fixed views, attachments, and desires---we are letting go of our defilements.
 This is a profound experience.
 We can study all we want about Buddhism and have incredible knowledge of the scriptures in Pāḷi.
 We can even write a book on mindfulness, but still not know what mindfulness is or how to let go of a basic defilement.
-These are some of the most important aspects of the path—to practice mindfulness and understand how to let go of defilements.
+These are some of the most important aspects of the path---to practice mindfulness and understand how to let go of defilements.
 That's much more valuable than knowing all the suttas.

-So we use every moment throughout the day to practice letting go—when we get back to our kutis and are doing walking and sitting meditation, when we are eating, when we are working and doing service—whether things are going well or not.
+So we use every moment throughout the day to practice letting go---when we get back to our kutis and are doing walking and sitting meditation, when we are eating, when we are working and doing service---whether things are going well or not.
 We do this with a sense that the future doesn't exist, by opening to the present moment and doing whatever comes to hand.
 If nothing comes to hand, then we do walking or sitting meditation, remaining in the present, moment by moment, letting go of everything else.
 That's how we can build a strong and stable foundation for the arising of insight and the development of the path.